 Advanced Classics

-A survey of Greek history from its beginnings in the Bronze Age to the empire forged by Alexander the Great.
-Topics include the era of the Trojan War and Mycenaean palaces, the origins of the world's first democracy, the Battle of Marathon and the Persian Wars, Percicles and the Athenian Golden Age, the Peloponnesian War and the clash of Athens and Sparta, and the rise of the Macedonian warlords, Phillip and his son Alexander.
-Special emphasis is placed on the enduring impact Greek history and Greek civilization have had on the modern world.
+Survey Greek history from its beginnings in the Bronze Age to the battles with Rome that ended Greek hegemony in the Mediterranean world.
+Examine the era of the Trojan War and Mycenaean palaces, the origins of the world's first democracy, the Persian Wars, Pericles and the Athenian Golden Age, the clash of Athens and Sparta, the conquests of Alexander the Great, and the rise and fall of the Hellenistic kingdoms.
+Discover the enduring impact that Greek history and Greek civilization have had on the modern world.

 CLAS3033Ancient History: The Romans from Republic to Empire (A)3 ch (3C) (W)